Camp Concordia: Interaction between locals

+Authorities believed the soldiers could provide useful labor for agriculture, and, almost immediately, some started working with local farmers.

-"Difficulties between POWs and local residents were few, and in fact friendships formed", stated Lowell May, president of the camp's preservation society.
-"Only a handful of escape attempts occurred, none successful."
-Life at the camp was easy compared with the war in Europe.
-Prisoners played outdoor sports, listened to band performances and took courses offered by the University of Kansas.
+According to Lowell May, president of the camp's preservation society, "Difficulties between POWs and local residents were few, and in fact friendships formed","Only a handful of escape attempts occurred, none successful."
+Life at the camp was easy compared with the war in Europe: Prisoners played outdoor sports, listened to band performances and took courses offered by the University of Kansas.

+One POW wrote home, that there were many people of German descent in Kansas, with whom one could converse easily.